seed-run/homepage/_posts/2019-06-17-affordable-plans-for-small-teams.md

 We are happy to announce a couple of big changes to our pricing plans.
 Seed is now all the more affordable for startups and small teams.

+Here are the main changes:

 1. Our plans now start at $30/month, as opposed to $95/month.
-2. The usage limit on our plans is changing from the number of builds to the build minutes used.
-There is also an increase in these limits.
+2. The limit on our plans is changing from the number of builds to the build minutes used.

-Here is a quick comparison of the changes across our main paid plan.
+We are also increasing the usage limits on our plans while reducing the cost per user.
+Here is a quick comparison of the our old and new paid plans:

 |                           | Old | New               |
 |---------------------------|---------------|--------------------|